choiceaustralia/community-banner/README.md

-# community-banner
+# Community Banner

-This is a discourse plugin for the banner on choice.community
+This Discourse Plugin renders the banner at the top of [choice.community](http://choice.community)